Q: How does Integrative Medicine differ from conventional medicine?

 Q: Where are integrative medicine services at NorthShore offered?

-A: Patients are seen at our patient clinic at Park Center, at 2400 Chestnut in Glenview in the The Glen.
+A: Patients are seen at our patient clinic at Park Center, at 2400 Chestnut in Glenview in The Glen.
 Cancer patients are also seen at NorthShore Kellogg Cancer Center at Evanston and Highland Park Hospitals.

 Q: Can Integrative Medicine Medical Director Dr. Mendoza Temple act as my primary care physician?